flatironinstitute/finufft/README.md

 Leslie Greengard and June-Yub Lee - fortran driver codes from CMCL (in `fortran/`)
 Dan Foreman-Mackey - python wrappers (in `python/`)

-There are also undocumented packaged codes in the `devel/` directory.
+There are also undocumented packaged codes in the `devel/` directory, for experts only.

 ### Known issues